Trailer for Fit for Math

 For details on module 7, please see "ECTS credits" below.

-The iMoox course Math-Fit serves as a mandatory preparation course for the TU Graz course of the same name.
+The iMoox course Fit for Math serves as a mandatory preparation course for the TU Graz course of the same name.
 Both, online course and lecture, together are a special offer for freshmen of the TU Graz to check and refresh their own skills and abilities in the subject of mathematics, so that the transition and start into their studies run as smoothly as possible.
 Together with the already conducted Mathe-Kompass, they form a comprehensive mathematical starter package, which is not only suitable for prospective students of Graz University of Technology, but is generally aimed at all those who are interested in mathematical content.

 Basic knowledge of the high school mathematics curriculum.